 To enable comparison of unitisation rates across the different modes of transport, Eurostat has estimated unitisation rates for short sea shipping in terms of tonne-kilometres.
 For comparability, the data for rail and inland have also been estimated in gross weight, by subtracting the weight of containers typically used from the original gross-gross weight data.
 Deep sea shipping mainly concerns intercontinental transport and is thus not included in this comparison of transport within Europe.

-The unitisation rates for short sea shipping and for rail transport are roughly at the same level and followed a similar development path from 2007 to 2016.
-The unitisation rate for rail freight was 14 % in 2007 and has remained roughly at that level since.
+The unitisation rates for short sea shipping and for rail transport are roughly at the same level and followed a similar development path from 2007 to 2017.
+The unitisation rate for rail freight was 14.5 % in 2007 and fluctuated up and down over the years, with a peak of 18.1 % in 2016.
 Only containers and swap bodies are considered for rail transport in order to better compare with the other modes of transport.
-For short sea shipping, the growth in the unitisation rate followed a smoother path, growing relatively steadily from 14 % in 2007 to 17.7 % in 2014, before falling to 17.3 % in 2016.
+For short sea shipping, the growth in the unitisation rate followed a smoother path, growing relatively steadily from 14 % in 2007 to 17.7 % in 2014, before falling to 15.4 % in 2017.

 The unitisation rates for freight transport by road and by inland waterways are substantially below the rates for short sea shipping and rail transport.
-For freight transport by inland waterways there was steady growth in the years from 2009 to 2014.
-However, the unitisation rate fell by 0.1 percentage point from 8.3 % in 2014 to 8.2 % in 2015, but in 2016, the unitisation rate rise to 8.7 %, an increase of 0.5 percentage point compared to the previous year.
+For freight transport by inland waterways there was relatively steady growth in the years from 2009 to 2017, when the unitisation rate reached a peak at 9.2%, an increase of 0.5 percentage points compared to the previous year.
 Only four Member States have significant inland waterways transport of containers.
-For road freight transport, the unitisation rate was 6.9 % in 2007, the same as for inland waterways, and has remained slightly above 6 % since.
+For road freight transport, the unitisation rate was 7.0 % in 2007, about the same as for inland waterways, peaked in 2008 at 7.3 % and has remained slightly above 6 % since 2009.
 The EU unitisation rates for each mode of transport in Figure 3 are Eurostat estimates, based on the data currently available from the Member States.